oven-sh/bun/README.md

 ### CSS runtime

-To support hot CSS reloading, Bun inserts `@supports` annotations into CSS that tag which files a stylesheet is composed of.
+To support hot CSS reloading, bun inserts `@supports` annotations into CSS that tag which files a stylesheet is composed of.
 Browsers ignore this, so it doesn’t impact styles.

-By default, Bun’s runtime code automatically listens to `onimportcss` and will insert the `event.detail` into a `<link rel="stylesheet" href={${event.detail}}>` if there is no existing `link` tag with that stylesheet.
-That’s how Bun’s equivalent of `style-loader` works.
+By default, bun’s runtime code automatically listens to `onimportcss` and will insert the `event.detail` into a `<link rel="stylesheet" href={${event.detail}}>` if there is no existing `link` tag with that stylesheet.
+That’s how bun’s equivalent of `style-loader` works.

 ### Frameworks

-Frameworks preconfigure Bun to enable developers to use Bun with their existing tooling.
+Frameworks preconfigure bun to enable developers to use bun with their existing tooling.

 Frameworks are configured via the `framework` object in the `package.json` of the framework (not in the application’s `package.json`):